 This post may contain affiliate links.
 Please see disclosure policy here.

 Potato Salad is a classic and guaranteed to show up at every potluck or summer BBQ.
-This one has everything a potato salad should have including bacon!
+This one has everything the best potato salad recipe should have including bacon!

 - I used red potatoes because I like the additional color it adds to the potato salad but you could also use yukon golds.
 I prefer them over using a russet potato.